Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 _Tutoring Resources:_ Utilize language learning materials, textbooks, grammar books, and online resources to support your tutoring.
 Familiarize yourself with language learning apps, dictionaries, and educational websites to provide additional learning tools for your students.

-_Teaching Platform and Tools:_ Learn how to navigate tutoring platforms like italki, Verbling, or similar online teaching software.
+_Teaching Platform and Tools:_ Learn how to navigate tutoring platforms like [italki.com], Verbling, or similar online teaching software.
 Understanding scheduling features, utilizing interactive tools for teaching, and managing sessions efficiently are key skills to master.

 ### 13. Teach Woodworking Classes Online